 US gold coins minted pre-1933 are very popular among collectors and investors, and for good reasons.
 They offer historical significance, beautiful designs, excellent minting, guaranteed gold content, true scarcity, and financial privacy.

-Many collectors prefer to buy coins by specific dates and producing mints.
+Many collectors shop for U.S. gold coins by specific dates and producing mints.
 If you are a collector, you might wish to review our classic US gold coins by date to find your individual coins of choice.

 Gold investors often prefer buying "common date," or generic, pre-1933 gold coins like ones offered here.
 With these coins, the dates and mints are not so important.
 They are priced according the spot gold price plus a premium based on their overall scarcity, grade, and demand in the market.
 See Price/Population Grid.

 Although called "common dates," these coins are actually quite scarce.
 Of the many millions originally minted, almost all were heavily used in circulation during the 1800s and early 1900s, and many were melted down during the federal gold recall in the 1930s.
 Only a small fraction of the original mintage survives today, especially in the higher Mint State grades.

 The fundamental scarcity of these classic gold coins, especially in the higher grades like MS-64 and MS-65, can mean substantially higher premiums over their gold value during periods of heightened demand or a rising gold price.
 This is what we call their "double play" leverage: the proven ability to rise by more than the gold price because of fundamental scarcity and restricted supply in the national market.